PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 - VPD uniquely identifies each pitch in the piece hierarchy
 - Position enables sorting for temporal ordering

-**Instrument-level scope:**
-The timewalk boundary is always at the **instrument level**, not staff level.
-This means:
-- Single-staff instruments (flute, violin): one staff, all voices share accidental memory
-- Multi-staff instruments (piano, harp): all staves share accidental memory, enabling proper cross-staff notation handling
-- Choir SATB on grand staff: all four staves share accidental memory
-- Organ with multiple manuals: all staves of the instrument share memory

-The final remembered state at measure end includes all pitches from all staves and voices of that instrument.

-**Performance:**
-Two distinct code paths, both single-pass over pitches:
-- **Single voice (0-1 voices)**: Uses `transduce` directly with zero allocation.
-Timewalk already yields pitches in temporal order for single-voice contexts.
-Each pitch processed exactly once.
-- **Multiple voices**: Requires collection and sorting by position since timewalk yields voice-by-voice.
-Uses `sequence` + `sort-by position` + `reduce`.
-Each pitch processed exactly once after sorting.
-Clojure's `sort-by` uses Java's TimSort (adaptive O(n) to O(n log n)).
-Even for instruments with multiple staves, typical measures contain 4-50 total pitches, making sorting overhead negligible.

 **State threading:**

 State flows naturally through sequential measure processing.
 Each measure receives the previous measure's final state, processes it, and returns the new final state for the next measure.
-Timewalk's transducer efficiency ensures each pitch is visited exactly once per rendering pass.

 ```clojure
 ;; Process measures sequentially, threading state